 Here is a list of my current projects, some more nascent than others:

-Are women in office more responsive to women's lobby groups than men in office?
+Are women in office more likely to provide access to women's lobby groups than men in office?
 If so, how can women's strategic lobbying increase the responsiveness of male legislators?
 This paper presents a field experiment examining how women and men in state legislatures respond differently to women's organizational lobbying.
 My findings suggest that substantial gender gaps do exist; women are twice as likely to respond to a women's issue lobbyist's simple meeting request.
-That said, meeting requests signaling constituent mobilization have heterogeneous effects across legislator gender, doubling the likelihood a male legislator will respond and effectively closing gender gaps in responsiveness.
+That said, meeting requests signaling constituent mobilization have heterogeneous effects across legislator gender, doubling the likelihood that a male legislator will respond and effectively closing gender gaps in responsiveness.
 My results identify how women's lobbying can employ distinct lobbying strategies on descriptive and non-descriptive representatives to successfully gain their attention.
 In distinguishing differing pathways towards maximizing opportunities for women's substantive representation, this paper importantly informs women’s groups lobbying in state legislatures, wherein low levels of descriptive representation often persist.
-PDF here.

 "Sex, Money, and Subnational Politics: Do Women's Groups Contribute Differently to Male and Female Candidates?"
 (Won Best Graduate Student Poster at 2019 State Politics and Policy Conference)